 1. Open Cricut Design Space and start a new project.
 You can find this project on my profile page.
 There it’s already set for you, and all you need to do is recreate it with your favorite vinyl iron-on.
 If you want to add more details, simply click on the text, images, etc., and add whatever your heart desires.

 2. When you are satisfied with your design, click on make it in the top right corner, but before you cut, make sure that you mirror your design.
 Mirroring will ensure that when it’s time to layer on your tee that the words are shown correctly.

 3. Next set your dial to custom and choose Holographic Iron-On from the material list.
-I’ve found that choosing the exact iron-on that I’m using, it cuts the material better than me just switching the dial to a standard iron-on.
+I’ve found that choosing the exact iron-on that I’m using, cuts the material better than just switching the dial to a standard iron-on.

-Place your Iron-On on your mat with the liner side (the shiny side) down, press cut.
+Place your Iron-On on your mat with the liner side (the shiny side) down, and press cut.
 Load your mat with your iron-on and hit the go button.
-The design space will guide you through cutting so you can’t go wrong.
+The design space will guide you through cutting, so you can’t go wrong.
 Once the cutting is done, remove your design from the liner using your weeding tool.

 6. Flip your shirt and press the other side for another 15 seconds.
 Slowly remove the liner from your shirt and design while still warm, and you’re all done.
-It’s now ready for wear and you have a one of a kind tee that’s uniquely yours.
+It’s now ready for wear, and you have a one-of-a-kind tee that’s uniquely yours.